-This project to improve smallholder livelihoods in the upland regions of northern Laos will enable the better understanding of the economic, social and environmental benefits of teak-based agroforestry systems.
+This project aimed to improve smallholder livelihoods in the upland regions of northern Laos to enable the better understanding of the economic, social and environmental benefits of teak-based agroforestry systems.

 Laos is one of the poorest countries in South-East Asia with around 25% of the population living on less than US$1 per day.